SparkPost/pizza-bot/README.md

 ### Variables in Conversations

 You can set variables on a conversation and retrieve them later.
 Use the `conversation.setVar(key, value)` method to set variables.
 You can access the values programmatically with `conversation.vars.key`.
-If you need access those values inside a conversation response, you can use [mustache syntax](https://github.com/janl/mustache.js/#templates).
+If you need to access those values inside a conversation response, you can use [mustache syntax](https://github.com/janl/mustache.js/#templates).
 The `conversation.vars` will be exposed as `vars` in the template: `Here is your address: {{ vars.address }}`.